-JBC-P, fielded to the first unit equipped in May 2015, is the Army’s next generation friendly force tracking system, equipping Soldiers with a faster satellite network, secure data encryption and advanced logistics.
-JBC-P includes an intuitive interface with features like touch-to-zoom maps and drag-and-drop icons.
+JBC-P, is the Army’s nextgeneration friendly force tracking system, equipping Soldiers with a faster satellite network, secure data encryption and advanced logistics.
+Fielded to the first unit equipped in May 2015, JBC-P includes an intuitive interface with features like touch-to-zoom maps and drag-and-drop icons.
 JBC-P will be interoperable with the Nett Warrior handheld device, managed by PEO Soldier, delivering situational awareness capabilities to dismounted Soldiers.
-JBC-P incorporates the common hardware solution known as the Mounted Family of Computer Systems (MFoCS), standardized tactical computers that are scalable and tailorable to the mission and vehicle.
-Ranging in options from a detachable tablet to a fully-loaded, vehicle-mounted workstation, MFoCS runs not only JBC-P but can also run other software applications, reducing size, weight and power demands.
-JBC-P builds on the situational awareness capability known as Force XXI Battle Command Brigade and Below/Blue Force Tracking (FBCB2/BFT), which is integrated on more than 120,000 platforms and is fielded or authorized to every brigade combat team in the Army.
+JBC-P incorporates the common hardware solution known as the Mounted Family of Computer Systems (MFoCS), which encompasses standardized tactical computers that are scalable and tailorable to the mission and vehicle.
+Ranging in options from a detachable tablet to a fully loaded, vehicle-mounted workstation, MFoCS can also run other software applications, reducing size, weight and power (SWaP) demands.
+JBC-P builds on the situational awareness capability known as Force XXI Battle Command Brigade and Below/ Blue Force Tracking (FBCB2/BFT), which is integrated on more than 120,000 platforms and is fielded or authorized to every brigade combat team in the Army.

 - Increased accuracy and density of situational awareness to further mitigate risk of fratricide

-- Orders, graphical overlays, friendly, hostile, neutral, unknown, non-combatant SA
+- Orders, graphical overlays, friendly, hostile, neutral, unknown, and non-combatant situational awareness

 - Free draw, free text, chat and combat messages